Pål Spilling: Biography

+During the next few years Spilling also participated in the development of the Internet Protocol and other early computer network protocols.
+He was visiting scientist at SRI International at Stanford University in 1979/80, where he worked on the Packet Radio program.

+Spilling left NDRE in August 1982 to join the former Research Department of the Norwegian Telecommunications Administration (NTA-RD), also at Kjeller.
+The NDRE ARPANET node followed Spilling to NTA-RD, and became a dooropener to packet switching and real time international communications for Norwegian research and academic communities.
+At NTA-RD Spilling also worked on communications security and the combination of Internet technology and fiber-optic transmission networks.

 In 1988, ARPANET saw its first widespread infection by self-replicating code: Morris, a worm that could install multiple copies of itself on the same computer, causing infected systems to grind to a halt.
 As the Morris worm began to spread in the United States, Spilling's American colleagues called to warn him.
 Faced with a threat to his nation's entire network of computers, he acted quickly and disconnected Norway from the rest of the Internet, which at the time could be done by unplugging a single cable.